 Avoiding caffeine (which is a vasodilator)

 Eliminating from your diet all foods that may trigger migraines, such as dairy products, chocolate, spices, wheat and corn.
-Dr. Zhou recommends the “zone diet” based on Dr. Sears’ book “Mastering the Zone.”
+We recommend the “zone diet” based on Dr. Sears’ book “Mastering the Zone.”

 Recording events in your life that cause your headaches and that you must avoid, if possible.

 Taking magnesium (500mg) daily to increase muscle relaxation.

 Acupuncture can significantly improve your ability to ward off migraines and headaches, putting you on the road toward the healthier, pain-free life you deserve!

 chinese herbal medicine